I recently read that a gluten-free diet may increase your exposure to arsenic and mercury. Is this true?

-Answer: It is true that a study found that people who reported to be on gluten-free diets had levels of arsenic in their urine which averaged about 50% to 90% more than found in people not eating gluten-free diets.
-The study also found 70% more mercury in the blood of gluten-free eaters.
+It is true that a study found that people who reported to be on gluten-free diets had levels of arsenic in their urine that averaged about 50% to 90% more than found in people not eating gluten-free diets.
+The study (based on the U.S. population from 2009 to 2014) also found 70% more mercury in the blood of gluten-free eaters.

 However, a careful review of this study by ConsumerLab.com indicates that the amounts of arsenic and mercury found do not pose a health risk and, furthermore, the primary source of these compounds is quite possibly not gluten-free foods.See the full answer for the details >>

 (If you are on a gluten-free diet, be aware that oats are naturally gluten-free, but that some oat cereals contain significant amounts of gluten due to cross-contamination during processing.
 See ConsumerLab.com's Oat Cereals Review for results by product -- none of which, by the way, were found to be contaminated with heavy metals such as arsenic.)